BTMX Achieves Market Capitalization of $345.10 Million (BTMX)

-BTMX (CURRENCY:BTMX) traded down 6.7% against the US dollar during the one day period ending at 0:00 AM E.T. on October 2nd.
-BTMX has a total market cap of $345.10 million and $70,882.00 worth of BTMX was traded on exchanges in the last day.
-During the last seven days, BTMX has traded 17.2% lower against the US dollar.
-One BTMX coin can currently be bought for $0.46 or 0.00001156 BTC on major exchanges.
+BTMX (CURRENCY:BTMX) traded down 6.7% against the US dollar during the twenty-four hour period ending at 22:00 PM ET on October 4th.
+In the last seven days, BTMX has traded 17.2% lower against the US dollar.
+One BTMX coin can currently be bought for approximately $0.46 or 0.00001156 BTC on major exchanges.
+BTMX has a market cap of $345.10 million and approximately $70,882.00 worth of BTMX was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded down 3.5% against the dollar and now trades at $1.10 or 0.00002575 BTC.